JetBrains/intellij-sdk-docs/topics/ui/controls/tabs.md

 ## When to use

 Use tabs to organize related content.
-See also [Groups of controls](groups_of_controls.md).
+Follow rules of  [Groups of controls](groups_of_controls.md).

-For editor tabs, use another component — [`JBEditorTabs`](%gh-ic%/platform/platform-api/src/com/intellij/ui/tabs/impl/JBEditorTabs.kt).
-It supports extended functionality like icons, closeable, and draggable tabs.
-Do **not** use this component in dialogs.
+> For editor tabs, use another component — [`JBEditorTabs`](%gh-ic%/platform/platform-api/src/com/intellij/ui/tabs/impl/JBEditorTabs.kt)
+>

-In tool windows, tabs are generated automatically.
+>In tool windows, tabs are generated automatically.
 See also [Tool window](tool_window.md).
+>
+{style="note"}

 ## How to use

 ### Label

-Use title capitalization for tab labels.
-Make the label short, preferably no more than 3 words.
+* Use title capitalization for tab labels.
+* Make labels short, preferably no more than 3 words.
-Avoid generic words, such as "General" or "Advanced".
+* Avoid generic words such as "General" or "Advanced".

 See [Writing short and clear](writing_short.md).

 <format color="369650" style="bold">Correct</format>
 ![Hiding tabs that do not fit](02_How_to_use_correct.png){width=706}